Stack Builders logo

 • In fact it's easier to maintain only one table, especially because you have many settings like permissions, IAM roles, networks, monitoring, triggers, and others.
 So in fact having to worry about only one table can be easier.

 • It's a good practice for OLTP (Online transaction processing) applications and is specially focused on serverless architectures.
-For reference OLTP applications handles small CRUD transactions in high speed, increasing the end user productivity.
+For reference OLTP applications handles small CRUD transactions at high speed, increasing the end user productivity.
 For example ATM, leads, e-commerce transactions, retail applications, order entry.

-• Another important aspect of using this approach is that it helps you to think better about your application before start writing code.
+• Another important aspect of using this approach is that it helps you to think better about your application before you start writing code.
 So this gives a better result in the final design and product itself because you consider all of the aspects in order to get the access patterns.

-• Building the table with infrastructure as code makes your database reusable and it can be easily migrated to any environment you want to use it.
+• Building the table with infrastructure as code makes your database reusable and it can be easily migrated to any environment where you want to use it.

 Disadvantages: